PerFuchs/safra-termination-detection-fault-tolerant/README.md

 If you run it on DAS-4:

-Start the IPL server on the headnode with:
+Start the IPL server on the head node with:
 `$IPL_HOME/scripts/ipl-server`

 Then use: